 Lighting

 A lighting plan can create an outstanding kitchen remodel.
 Many older homes only have a small window over the sink and one or two ceiling lights, which does not provide nearly enough light in a room.
-Modern fixtures will update the lighting in any kitchen.
-Dimmer switches will help to control the lighting throughout the day.
+Modern fixtures will update the lighting in any kitchen, and dimmer switches will help to control the lighting throughout the day.

-Undercabinet LED task lighting, pendant fixtures, and recessed lighted are nice additions to an older kitchen.
+Undercabinet LED task lighting, pendant fixtures, and recessed lighting are nice additions to an older kitchen.
 Eco-friendly options will save money and last longer.
-If the kitchen does not have any natural light, the lighting will play an important role so the room is not too dim.
+If the kitchen does not have any natural light, the lighting will play an important role in keeping the room from being too dim.

 Walls, Ceilings, Doors, and Windows

-Any outdated windows or doors should be replaced to increase the insulation and save on energy costs.
+Any outdated windows or doors should be replaced to increase insulation and save on energy costs.
 This is especially true in older homes.
-The trim around the doors and windows will also look refreshed with a new paint job.
+A new paint job will also refresh the trim around the doors and windows.

 Faucets and Plumbing